-If you decide to go for a hospital delivery you need to decide: Which hospital.
+If you decide to go for a hospital delivery you may need to consider Which hospital.

 Try to talk to local mums to find out where they gave birth and what their experiences were.
 Some hospitals/areas have a ‘team midwifery’ system so you’ll see someone from the same team each time you visit, and one the midwives from the team will support you at your delivery.